fbpx

 This morning you’ll catch your charter f light to Kangerlussuaq, Greenland, where you’ll board your vessel and begin your expedition.
 Get ready for great adventures ahead.
 Expect a welcome and safety briefing from your Expedition Leader.

-Today we’ll explore in the Qeqqata Municipality on the west coast of Greenland along the Davis Strait.
-You will have time to wander through the historic town of Sisimiut, where several 18th-century colonial buildings still stand, one of which is Bethel Church.
+Today we’ll explore two towns in the Qeqqata Municipality on the west coast of Greenland along the Davis Strait.
+The first is Maniitsoq, which translates into “the place of rugged, uneven terrain.”
+That’s precisely what you see in the surrounding terrain: towering mountains, pristine rivers, seemingly endless glaciers and incredibly deep f jords.
+In fact, one of the day’s highlights is a journey along Eternity Fjord, which is 75 kilometers (47 miles) long and reaches a depth of 1,200 meters (3,937 feet).
+Later in the day you’ll have time to wander through the historic town of Sisimiut, where several 18th-century colonial buildings still stand, one of which is Bethel Church.
 Just look for the striking blue-and-red wooden place of worship.
 Today’s activities also include a demonstration of the traditional art of kayak making.
 Experiencing a cultural resurgence, the kayak is a symbol of Greenland and can be traced back over 4,000 years to the Inuit, who used the vessels for hunting and transportation.
-We also aim to team up with our local mountain-biking partners in Sisimiut, exploring trails that lead outside the town limits.
+For those inclined to other modes of transport, mountain biking is another option during our visit to Sisimiut.

 Ilulissat, Greenlandic for icebergs, is one of the highlights of any journey along west Greenland.
 Declared a UNESCO World Heritage Site in 2004, Ilulissat Icefjord gives birth to countless icebergs.
 In fact, it’s home to one of the most productive glaciers in the northern hemisphere, Sermeq Kujalleq (also known as Jakobshavn Glacier).
 A Zodiac excursion is a unique way to enjoy the spectacle of enormous bergs floating out to Disko Bay.
 We plan to Zodiac cruise ashore to visit the nearby town of Ilulissat, and from there we’ll hike to the icefjord, where you can view this incredible parade of icebergs from the rocky shore.
 Expect to see a lot of dogs while you’re in town.
 There was a time when sled dogs actually outnumbered citizens in Ilulissat, which, unsurprisingly, is the birthplace of the first European to traverse the Northwest Passage by dogsled, explorer Knud Rasmussen.
 If time allows, you can visit a local museum dedicated to his memory.

 Today is our first day exploring the Canadian Arctic as we arrive in Nunavut, Canada’s youngest territory.
-Nunavut, which means “our land” in the Inuktitut language, stretches north of the Arctic Circle and covers over 1.8 million square kilometers (695,000 square miles), and is considered the homeland of the Inuit in Canada.
+Nunavut, which means “our land” in the Inuktitut language, stretches north of the Arctic Circle and covers over 1.8 million square kilometers, and is considered the homeland of the Inuit in Canada.
 Guests will get to spend time in Pangnirtung, located at the mouth of Pangnirtung Fjord, which merges with Cumberland Sound.
 It’s a stronghold of the Inuit community, and an ideal place to learn about Inuit culture while admiring finely crafted traditional art, especially the textiles.
-You may want to purchase a famous Pang toque, a musthave knit cap for anyone visiting the community.
+You may want to purchase a famous Pang toque, a must-have knit cap for anyone visiting the community.

-Day 8 - Day 8 & 9: Torngat Mountain National Park: Exploring the boreal wilderness
+Day 8 - Days 8 and 9 - Torngat Mountain National Park: Exploring the boreal wilderness

 Nain, which has a population of approximately 1,200, is the administrative capital of Nunatsiavut, the semi-autonomous region in northern Labrador claimed by the Inuit.
 Visitors can learn about Labrador Inuit heritage through interactive exhibits, artwork, and cultural programs at the very modern-looking Illusuak Cultural Centre.
 Then, to learn about the other cultural group that influenced the region, stroll through town to discover the historic Moravian Mission complex, established in 1771.
 The white-painted church and mission house bear witness to centuries of cultural exchanges between the Inuit and European missionaries.
 You’ll have time to engage with friendly locals to hear stories passed down through the generations, and sample traditional foods like arctic char and cloudberries.
 There will be a guided hike to take in breathtaking vistas of the surrounding mountains and sea.

-As our ship heads south, enjoy the views of the Labrador coast.
+As our ship heads south, enjoy the views of the southern coast of Baffin Island Labrador.
 While at sea for the day, join expedition staff out on deck as they look for whales and birdlife.
 This is also your chance to relax with a glass of wine or hot tea and simply take in the wondrous beauty around you.

-Your final at-sea day is a great opportunity for you to ask any lingering questions you have for our team of onboard experts, attend one last presentation, or relax in one of the outdoor Jacuzzis.
+Your final at-sea day is a great opportunity for you to ask any lingering questions you have for our team of onboard experts, attend one last polar presentation, relax in Tundra Spa & Sauna or in one the outdoor Jacuzzis.

 Day 14 - Please note: